Christmas in Washington DC: 17 Top Festive Things to Do

 Washington DC at Christmas, is a magical place chock full of history, culture, and fun.

-Pretend your Jack Frost as you make your way through feet of ice slides and tunnels.
+Pretend your Rudolph as you make your way through feet of ice slides and tunnels.
 Or learn about Norway and the U.S.’ special relationship to the Union Station tree lighting.

 From holiday tunes and lights lakeside in Virginia to witnessing the outrageous colors of the stunning Washington Monument, there’s no better gift than Washington DC at Christmas.